cqse/teamscale-jacoco-agent/agent/README.md

 navigable within Teamscale.

 In the testwise coverage mode the agent only produces an exec file that needs to be converted and augmented with more data from the test system.
-See TEST_IMPACT_ANALYSIS.md for more details.
+Please refer to [the documentation for the Test Impact Analysis](../TEST_IMPACT_ANALYSIS_DOC.md) for more details.

 There are two basic scenarios to distinguish between.